 On the road

 Around the world and back ... to the Raval.
 You might not know that the first lesbian bar in Barcelona (La Sal) was on C/Riereta.
 The Raval and has long been a meeting place for the most alternative gays, thanks to bars like La Penúltima.
-But if there is one street in the Raval that is becoming more and more popular, especially among the girls, it's C/de Carretes, home to spaces like La Casa de la Pradera and the newest spot Bar Lupita.
+But if there is one street in the Raval that is becoming more and more popular, especially among the girls, it's C/de Carretes, home to spaces including La Casa de la Pradera.
 If you're hungry, stop by Las Fernández first.

 The new bear circuit

-Since Woofy opened where the old Zeltas was, C/Casanova has become the epicentre of Barcelona's bear community.
-A few metres away is the lair of another favourite for the city's bears and chasers, the Bacon Bear Bar.
-On Thursdays, both places put on a spread of snacks, making it a great time to move among and admire the crowd of hairy men, their bellies full and content.
+In the past few years C/Casanova has become the epicentre of Barcelona's bear community.
+One of the most favourite lairs for the city's bears and chasers is the Bacon Bear Bar.
+On Thursdays, they put on a spread of snacks, making it a great time to move among and admire the crowd of hairy men, their bellies full and content.
 Once a month it's the triumph of the Bear Sex Party in the Open Mind sex club where everyone gets right to the point and hair is synonymous with happiness.

 A cut above